 - 1. Where one or more of the Parties believes a jurisdictional question needs to be addressed, they shall contact the other Parties, in writing, defining the question and requesting a meeting; - 2.
 Where there is a request for a meeting, pursuant to item 1, representatives of the Parties shall meet at their earliest convenience; - 3.
-In making every reasonable effort to resolve the jurisdictional question(s), the Parties shall be guided by the following: - (a) The respective Union certifications; - (b) The relevant provisions of the respective collective agreements; - (c) The interest of the affected employees; - (d) The operational requirements; - (e) The existing duties and qualifications; - 4.
-Where the Parties are unable to achieve a mutually agreeable resolution within thirty (30) days, or such longer period as may be agreed to by the Parties, then the matter shall be submitted to a single arbitrator named by agreement of the Parties for the sole purpose of adjudicating disputes arising under this provision.
+In making every reasonable effort to resolve the jurisdictional question(s), the Parties shall be guided by the following: - (a) The respective Union certifications; - (b) The relevant provisions of the respective collective agreements; - (c) The interest of the affected employees;

-LETTER OF UNDERSTANDING # 1 - Continued
+LETTER OF UNDERSTANDING #1 - Continued